menu icon

 Cranberry Orange and Walnut Rugelach

 Most people make these cookies with brown sugar and nuts.
-However, I wanted fruit and nuts, so I thought I would try my combination.
-First, I didn't care for sugar in this cookie, so I did not add sugar to the marmalade, cookie dough, or cranberry nut mixture.
-I did, however, need to add some sweetness, so I opted for powdered sugar that I could add myself.
-Since this orange marmalade comes from bitter oranges, the powdered sugar helped the orange taste a little sweeter.
+I wanted fruit and nuts instead, so I tried a different combination.
+I found that I did not care for added sugar in this cookie, so I left it out of the marmalade, the cookie dough, and the cranberry walnut mixture.
+I still needed a touch of sweetness, so I used powdered sugar that I could control myself.
+Since orange marmalade is made from bitter oranges, the powdered sugar helped soften the sharp citrus flavor and made the orange taste a little sweeter.

-Cranberries, which some call a superfood because they are highly nutritious berries.
-For the orange marmalade there are different types, so you can pick whichever one you want to use.
+Cranberries are often call a superfood, because they are a highly nutritious berry.
+The cranberry and orange make a perfect tart duo along with the crunch of the walnuts.
 The sticky marmalade helps hold the cranberry-walnut mixture in place as you roll the triangles up to the crescent shape.

 Ingredients